What inspired this story?

 Translated from Japanese by TokyoPop.

-Interview originally published in CLAMP No Kiseki vol. 4 (Kodansha), released on December 22, 2004.
+Interview originally published in CLAMP No Kiseki vol. 4 (Kodansha), page 25, released on December 22, 2004.
+Original text available upon request.

 If you found mistakes in this translation or would like to contribute with translating other interviews, please contact me.